SeanKilleen/seankilleen.github.io/_posts/2024-02-04-my-current-approach-to-software-delivery.md

 ---
 title: My Current Thinking About Software Delivery
 comments: true
-date: 2024-02-03 16:33 -0500
+date: 2024-02-05 08:00 -0500
 header:
   overlay_image: /images/overlays/unsplash/milad-fakurian-58Z17lnVS4U-unsplash.jpg
   overlay_filter: 0.5
   caption: "Photo credit: [**Milad Fakurian @
     Unsplash**](https://unsplash.com/@fakurian?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)"
 ---
-As I prepare to onboard two new developers today (exciting!), part of the conversation will inevitably be about orienting them to my current philosophy of delivering software.
+As I prepare to onboard two new developers today (exciting!), part of the conversation will inevitably be around orienting them to my current philosophy of delivering software.
 I figured I'd share that here too.

 ## First, Caveats

-I believe these sorts of things are context dependent.
+I believe these sorts of things are context-dependent.
 My current context is as a VP in a smaller organization who's leading multiple SaaS product efforts with a small team while building up our delivery acumen.
 And it's going well.

 Some -- probably many -- of these notes may be widely held; you'll certainly see them echoed in thinking about agile, devops, and modern leadership.
 I'm not claiming to have invented these things; I stand on the shoulders of giants.
 This is a summary of how I'd explain these things in conversation.